On the Chern numbers of a smooth threefold: Proof of the main results

-Let $X$ be a smooth projective three-fold of general type.
-In this section we prove that the volume of $X$ (cf. definition \ref{def_vol}) is bounded by a constant which depends only on the topological Betti numbers of $X$.
+Let $X$ be a smooth projective threefold of general type.
+In this section we prove Theorem \ref{t_vol}, i.e. we show that the volume of $X$ (cf. definition \ref{def_vol}) is bounded by a constant which depends only on the topological Betti numbers of $X$.